Flowers On The Hill

 Engineered by Rim Kelley and Bill Curtis

-Basic instrumental tracks recorded at the Lake Austin Inn, Austin, Texas, in early May 1967 and at the Swingers Club, Austin, Texas, on July 11, 1967
+Basic instrumental tracks recorded at Lake Austin Inn, Austin, Texas, in May 1967 and at Swingers Club, Austin, Texas, on July 11, 1967

-Vocal overdubs for Flowers On The Hill recorded at KAZZ-FM studios, Austin, Texas, on or about July 16, 1967
+Vocal overdubs for Flowers On The Hill recorded at KAZZ-FM studios, Austin, Texas, on July 16, 1967

 Recording equipment: ElectroVoice 665 microphones, Ampex 350 and 354 quarter-inch 2-track tape decks, custom 6-channel portable FET stereo mixer, Ampex 201 tape stock